Nicolechinasa/Hospital-Management-System-Deployment-on-GCP-Cloud-Platform-with-HIPAA-Compliance/README.md

 Frontend Creation and Server Configuration

 == Firewall Configuration:
-* Set up firewall rules allowing TCP traffic on relevant ports (e.g., 3000 for frontend access).
+* Set up firewall rules allowing TCP traffic on relevant ports;
+  443 for public access
+  22 for configuration
+  3000 for application to run

 == Server Access:
 * Used SSH via Google Cloud Console for server management.